 Pests Attacking the Leaves

-Aphids are attacked by lady beetles, syrphid fly larvae and other predators and parasites.
+Aphids are attacked by lady beetles, syrphid fly larvae, and other predators and parasites.
 In many cases, these beneficial insects may keep the aphids under control if insecticide treatments are avoided.

-Mites: Twospotted spider mites (Tetranychus urticae) and European red mites (Panonychus ulmi) can be serious pests of apples.
+Mites: Two-spotted spider mites (Tetranychus urticae) and European red mites (Panonychus ulmi) can be serious pests of apples.
 If mite populations are high, the feeding activity can reduce the quality of the current crop and reduce flower bud set for the following year.
 While both mites produce the same type of damage, there are some significant differences.

 Two-spotted spider mites spend the winter as mature females hiding in protected places on the ground near the tree.
 In the spring, they begin feeding on the vegetation under the tree.
 Later, they move up into the tree and begin to feed on the apple leaves.

 European red mites spend the winter in the egg stage.
 The eggs are laid on the tips of the twigs around the rough bud scars.
-When numbers are high, the twigs will have a reddish appearance.
+When numbers are high, the twigs will develop a reddish appearance.
 The mites remain in the tree throughout the season.

 The most effective treatment for the European red mites (ERM) is a 2% horticultural oil spray (5 tablespoons oil per gallon of water) applied between the green tip stage and tight cluster (before the blooms open) for good early season mite control.
-This will smother both the eggs and the recently hatched mites.
+This horticultural oil spray will smother both the eggs and the recently hatched mites.
 Since ERM can go from egg to an adult ready to lay more eggs in about a week, two applications of 1% horticultural oil at 10 to 14 days apart will help control the established populations during late spring and summer.